How to Use the Power of Your Imagination to Create the Big MagicAug 29, 2023

 - Believe with all certainty that you will achieve it.

-- Feel the emotion, the excitement, the thrill of having your thoughts and dreams come alive.
+- Feel the emotion, the excitement, and the thrill of having your thoughts and dreams come alive.

 - Practice the vision daily, even if just for a few minutes.